nathanprows77/Project2_46220_Property_Analysis/README.md

 Inspiration and Final Design Sketch: We have included images for inspiration as well as a very minimal sketch of what the final dashboard will look like in the images folder within this GitHub repository.

 Group Tasks:
-    - Nathan - Find latitude and longitude for zip codes and powerpoint
+    - Nathan - Find latitude and longitude for addresses, add to database and create powerpoint.
+Finalize html styling.
     - Tim - Making SQL database and hosting API
     - Katie - Pick the Javascript library and map color coded by neighborhood
     - Helena - HTML/CSS and bar chart for property class codes